-September 30th marks the third National Day for Truth and Reconciliation, the newest federal Statutory holiday.
+September 30th marks the fourth National Day for Truth and Reconciliation, a federal Statutory holiday.

 National Day for Truth and Reconciliation is a day to reflect on the impacts of residential schools, honour survivors of residential schools, their families, their communities and all of those who never made it home, and learn more about the perspectives of Indigenous Peoples.

-Though Alberta is not recognizing it as a provincial holiday, it is a holiday in Edmonton with Edmonton Public Library and Edmonton Schools closed.
+Though Alberta does not recognize it as a provincial holiday, it is a holiday in Edmonton, with the Edmonton Public Library and Edmonton Schools closed.

 It is also a holiday in St. Albert and Strathcona County.